Twelve Girls Band

-12 Girls Band (女子十二樂坊 (女子十二乐坊, Nǚzǐ shí'èr Yùefǎng), sometimes abbreviated to 女樂 or 女乐) are an all female Chinese musical group that initially consisted of twelve members before the addition of a thirteenth.
+12 Girls Band (女子十二樂坊 (女子十二乐坊, Nǚzǐ shí'èr Yùefǎng), sometimes abbreviated to 女樂 or 女乐) are an all-female Chinese musical group that initially consisted of twelve members before the addition of a thirteenth.
 Twelve Girls Band use traditional Chinese instruments to play both traditional Chinese and Western music.
 Formed on June 18, 2001, the women were selected by audition from more than 4,000 contestants.
-Each woman is classically trained, and the band members come from various conservatories in the People's Republic of China (PRC), including the China Academy of Music, the Chinese National Orchestra, and the Central Conservatory of Music.
+Each woman is classically-trained, and the band members come from various conservatories in the People's Republic of China (PRC), including the China Academy of Music, the Chinese National Orchestra, and the Central Conservatory of Music.

 History

 Chinese numerology gave Wang Xiao-Jing the idea for the Twelve Girls Band.
 When Xiao-Jing decided he wanted to create a female ensemble, he knew it needed 12 members.
 Per Chinese mythology it is the twelve jinchai (12 hairpins) representing womanhood.
 For the new project, the women were inspired by the art of the Yue Fang, the ensembles who played in the Tang dynasty courts during the years A.D.
 618 to 907.

 The group debuted their modern compositions on ancient instruments in China and Japan during the Northern summer of 2003.
 In Japan their debut album topped the charts for 30 weeks.
 Their debut album, entitled "Eastern Energy," was released in North America in August 2004 with cover versions of Coldplay's "Clocks" and Enya's "Only Time" included, and a massive television advertising campaign announcing the group's arrival.

+BEIJING, June 11 (Xinhuanet) -- Chinese mainland performers the 12 Girls Band have launched their new album "Shining Energy" in Hong Kong, reported CRIENGLISH.com.
+Dressed in stunning red outfits, the girls performed a few tracks in front of the assembled media on Wednesday.
+The band has been a big hit in Japan, Hong Kong, Singapore.
+At the beginning of 2017, they held a concert in Japan and tickets sold out in 8 minutes.